-The U.S. English version of the Colorado Literacy Tutor has been trained on speech data from over 1800 children aged 8-15 representing over 50+ hours of training audio [5,14].
-For Italian Children's speech recognition, we have used the final release of the ITC-irst Children's speech corpus [15] which consists of data
+The work presented here is the natural continuation and completion of a quite similar work [10] conducted on a limited set of the same speech data.
+The U.S. English version of the Colorado Literacy Tutor has been trained on speech data from over 1800 children aged 8-15 representing over 50+ hours of training audio [5,11].
+For Italian Children's speech recognition, we have used the final release of the FBK ChildIt corpus [12] which consists of data collected from 171 children (85 females and 86 males) aged between 7 and 13 (from grade 2 up to grade 8) who were native speakers from the region in the north of Italy.